Improving Lives Through More Competitive Markets

 Meet the Editors

-Vanessa AlviarezVanessa Alviarez is Lead Economist for the Research Department at the IDB.
-Her research focuses on international economics, analyzing how multinational firms' decisions shape trade, employment, and productivity.
+Vanessa AlviarezVanessa Alviarez is a Lead Economist in the Research Department at the IDB.
+Her research focuses on international economics, analyzing how decisions by multinational firms influence trade, employment, and productivity.
 She holds a Ph.D. in Economics from the University of Michigan.

-Philip KeeferPhilip Keefer is Principal Economic Advisor for the Institutions for Development Sector at the IDB.
-His research explores how political institutions influence development, credibility, and reform.
-He previously worked at the World Bank and holds a Ph.D. in Economics from Washington University in St. Louis.
+Philip KeeferPhilip Keefer is the Principal Economic Advisor of the Institutions for Development Sector at the IDB.
+His research explores how political institutions influence development, credibility, and reforms.
+Previously, he worked at the World Bank and holds a Ph.D. in Economics from Washington University in St. Louis.

-Cezar SantosCezar Santos is Senior Research Economist for the Research Department at the IDB.
-His work focuses on macro-economic development, labor and credit markets, family economics, and climate change.
+Cezar SantosCezar Santos is a Lead Economist in the Research Department at the IDB.
+His work focuses on macroeconomic development, labor and credit markets, household economics, and climate change.
 He holds a Ph.D. in Economics from the University of Pennsylvania.

 By strengthening institutions, improving regulations, and promoting regional integration, governments can transform markets into engines of productivity, innovation, and opportunity for all.
 Policymakers have a central role to play: designing smarter regulations, empowering competition agencies, and building trust and state capacity to ensure that reforms not only open markets but also make them work better for people.
 Download book |